Prior Learning Assessment Program

 Step 1.
 The initial step to resolve a disagreement of evaluation is to meet with the instructor who evaluated the course request.
 If the disagreement of evaluation is not resolved at this point, step 2 of the appeal procedures would be initiated.

 Step 2.
-The student should submit in writing to the PLA Coordinator or the Director of Student Academic Services, the nature of the complaint.
-At this point, a meeting will be scheduled with the PLA Coordinator or the Director of Student Academic Services and the appropriate department head or division chair.
+The student should submit in writing to the PLA Coordinator, the nature of the complaint.
+At this point, a meeting will be scheduled with the PLA Coordinator and the appropriate department chair.
 If the evaluation disagreement is not resolved to the satisfaction of the student, he or she may appeal to the Vice President for Academic Affairs.

 Step 3.
-The Vice President for Academic Affairs, after consultation with all parties involved, will make a final decision regarding the matter.
+The Vice President for Academic Affairs, after consultation with all parties involved, will make a ï¬nal decision regarding the matter.

 Step 4.
 Appeals of the Vice President for Academic Affairs' decision are directed to the University Hearing and Appeals Board.
 A request for a hearing by that board may be made by the student and all operations guidelines set forth by the board will be followed.